Lê Thanh Vân: Early life and crimes

-Lê Thanh Vân was born on December 5, 1956 in Saigon, South Vietnam, the second in a family of eight children born to a drainage worker and a midwife.
+Lê Thanh Vân was born on 5 December 1956, in Saigon, South Vietnam, the second in a family of eight children born to a drainage worker and a midwife.
 Her elder brother died as a child, leading to her being the oldest of the seven remaining siblings.
 From an early age, Vân had an eccentric and cold personality, was considered unruly, constantly argued with other family members and even beat the family pets.
 She studied until the 12th grade before dropping out halfway through the term, and in 1975, she enrolled at the Military Medical School of Dentistry.
 Some time afterwards, she was arrested for attempting to cross the border illegally and was sentenced to 16 months imprisoned at a re-education camp.
 Following her release, she worked various jobs in order to make a living.

 In December 1979, Vân was arrested in District 10 for impersonating an army captain, for which she was sentenced to several months imprisonment.
-In March 1990, she was arrested in District 5 for a number of forgeries and thefts, and imprisoned for 18 months.
+In March 1990, she was arrested in District 5 for a number of forgeries and thefts and imprisoned for 18 months.
 After her release, she was employed by the Chung family as their caretaker.
 On October 24, 1992, the entire family had to be hospitalized after eating some chicken noodles prepared by her, with the wife of Mr. Chung, Bùi, succumbing to the poisoning.
-Following the incident, the surviving family members accused Vân of deliberately their meals and requested that an autopsy be performed at the Cho Ray Hospital.
+Following the incident, the surviving family members accused Vân of deliberately poisoning their meals and requested that an autopsy be performed at the Chợ Rẫy Hospital.
 The results concluded that Bùi had died in a state of intoxication, but as there was insufficient evidence to charge Vân with murder, she was instead convicted of fraud and sentenced to 4 years imprisonment.

 Before this, she had been married twice: the first time was to Nguyễn Quang Mễ in 1984, with whom she had two children.
 He died from undisclosed causes in 1989, and two years later, Vân remarried to a man named Lê Văn Minh, who died suddenly at the Nguyễn Tri Phương Hospital the following year.